metaninja/fluffandlogic-design/README.md

 not on selling myself, but trying to connect with what issues potential employees / clients might be having, and helping them solve them.

+In addition, I'm using a more Product Design (instead of Graphics Design) focused approach to the website, including using tools like Lean Business Canvas, Value Propisition Canvas, and trying to understand the Product (me) -> Market (potential employer) fit.

 ## This is an alpha version
 A lot of pieces are still missing, including:
 - Illustrations, especially on the homepage